fossunited/the-joy-of-programming/the-joy-of-programming/getting-started-jp/variables-jp.md

 # Variables

-Instead of remembering all the values that we are interested to work with, we can give it a name let the computer to remember it.
+Instead of remembering all the values that we are interested to work with, we can give it a name let the computer remember it.

 ```{.python .joy .example}
 x = 5